gvwilson/thirdbit/src/fiction/santas/index.md

 "That's what they both want.
 They just don't realize it yet."
-Finner's breath caught in his throat as Gran-Granna stepped out from behind a nearby tree, her sword cane in her hand.
+Finner's jaw dropped[^jaw-dropped] as Gran-Granna stepped out from behind a nearby tree, her sword cane in her hand.
 "So what do you say?
 Shall we do this the easy way or the hard way?"

+[^jaw-dropped]: We say, "Someone's jaw dropped," but that's not what actually happens.
+What *usually* happens is that your mouth opens and closes a few times because your brain knows you're supposed to say something like, "What are you doing here?" but can't find the words.
+It's as if something was stuck in the elevator doors of your mind and making them go *ding! ding! ding!* over and over again.

 Santa Greenwood studied her for a long moment, then grinned the kind of grin that would make even the toughest lumberjack think about becoming a cheesewright.
 "He would say *now, Hotep, now!*"

+An unearthly moan shivered through the night.
+On cue,
-Half a dozen animated cat statues charged out of the trees.
+half a dozen animated cat statues charged out of the trees.
-Santa Hood and the three camouflaged santas spun around and began firing.
+Santa Hood and the camouflaged santas spun around and began firing.
-With a bellow that would have made any pirate proud, Santa Greenwood charged forward with his ax held high, promptly sprawling face-first in the dirt when Gran-Granna Tumbly flicked her cane between his ankles.
+With a blood-curdling yell that would have made any pirate proud, Santa Greenwood charged forward with his ax held high, promptly sprawling face-first in the dirt when Gran-Granna Tumbly flicked her cane between his ankles.